AlbericoD/overwolf-modern-react-boilerplate/README.md

   <span> · </span>
 </h3>

-> OMRB is a free and open source opinionated boilerplate based on React that helps developers create fast, modular and modern applications.
+> OMRB is a free and open source opinionated boilerplate based on React that helps developers create fast, modular and modern overwolf app.

 ### Technology